brandonsides/grundfunken/README.md

     all types which do not instantiate themselves.
 The answer to the question of whether this type instantiates itself will be, as far as the compiler is concerned, both yes *and* no.

-    - The Burali-Forti paradox; i.e., the language will be able to support a type `Ord` representing ordinals, and a function `order(t type)` returning the order-type of the returned type; i.e. the ordinal number of values the type can have.  `order(Ord)` will return a value, but the value will necessarily be a contradictory object.
+    - The Burali-Forti paradox; i.e., the language will be able to support:
+        - a type `ordinal` representing ordinal numbers
+        - a function `order(s wellOrder) ordinal`, where wellOrder is a type representing a [well-order](https://en.wikipedia.org/wiki/Well-order), which returns the ordinal
+        - a function `ordered(t type, cmp func(a t, b t) bool)` which returns a well-ordering of the elements of a given type given

 By 2550, Phonk is slated to support the following features: